| |

 Vietnam which had seen their stock markets outperforming

-the steepest falls.
-The outflow of capital put pressure
+recorded the steepest falls.
+The outflow of capital

-on many currencies, forcing central banks to unwind
+put pressure on many currencies, forcing central banks

-a part of their reserves.
-A liquidity and credit contraction
+to unwind a part of their reserves.
+A liquidity and

-in these countries and were facing difficulties in global
+that were located in these countries and were facing

-markets had to downsize or close, leading to ripple
+difficulties in global markets had to downsize or close,

-global financial and economic crisis, which is what
+version of the global financial and economic crisis,

 |